 Garage Door Backup Batteries – SB 969, requires, beginning this summer, all garage door motors sold in California to be equipped with backup batteries to ensure people are not trapped when the power goes out during emergencies.

 Green Energy – SB 100, revises goals and declarations to state that the goal of the program is to achieve that 50% renewable resources target by December 31, 2026, and to achieve a 60% target by December 31, 2030.
 The bill would require that retail sellers and local publicly owned electric utilities procure a minimum quantity of electricity products from eligible renewable energy resources so that the total kilowatthours of those products sold to their retail end-use customers achieve 44% of retail sales by December 31, 2024, 52% by December 31, 2027, and 60% by December 31, 2030.
+California has shown its intent to be energy efficient for a long time.
+Title 24 is another example of California’s crack down on energy consumption.
+This has had a very positive impact on the energy use of buildings across the state.

 Gun Sales/Transfers to 21 years & Older – SB 1100, prohibits the sale or transfer of any firearm by a licensed dealer, except as specifically exempted, to any person under 21 years of age.